- ORDER: Suliformes

 - Cool Facts

-- The Neotropic Cormorant is the only cormorant known to plunge-dive into water to catch fish.
-Unlike gannets and boobies, it does not dive from great heights, restricting its dives to less than a half-meter (1.75 feet) over the water.
-It is not particularly successful with this technique, catching a fish only once in every six to ten plunges.
+- The Neotropic Cormorant is the only cormorant that plunges from midair into water to catch fish.
+Unlike gannets and boobies, it does not dive from great heights, restricting its dives to less than a 2 feet over the water.

-- In Mexico, Neotropic Cormorants reportedly often fish cooperatively, forming a line across swift-flowing streams and striking the surface with their wings, causing fish to flee, whereupon the cormorants dive and pursue them.
+- In Mexico, Neotropic Cormorants reportedly fish cooperatively.
+The birds form a line across swift-flowing streams and strike the surface with their wings.
+This scares fish into motion, whereupon the cormorants dive and pursue them.

 - The oldest recorded Neotropic Cormorant was at least 11 years, 9 months old when it was found in Louisiana.